thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 This document plans the initial set of documentation to enable our users to reach their goals.
 The documentation will be written and maintained in the Good Docs [website repo](https://github.com/thegooddocsproject/website-hugo).

-### Context
-Who we need Documentation for:
-- End users / Scientists
+## Who will find The Chronologue useful
+- Casual readers
 - Developers
-- Technicians

-Use cases are we supporting:
-- Viewing entries
+- Technical writers
-- Requesting viewing time
-- Adding new entries

-### Content outline
+## Content outline

 |Title   |Content Type   |Tests Template   | Description  | Audience | Assigned to |
 |---|---|---|---|---|----|